gottacatchenall/ms_sampling_effort/manuscript.md

 negative (a la @fig:negativebinom), then we need an expected 10,000 observations of all species if the relative abundance of $A$ is 0.00125.

-Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol; @Schwarz2020TemSca;
+Empirical data on interactions are sadly subject to the practical limitations of funding and human-work hours, and therefore existing data tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol;
-@Nielsen2007EcoNet].
+@Schwarz2020TemSca; @Nielsen2007EcoNet].
 Clear aggregation of this data has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary, in addition to the effects of aggregation of interactions across taxonomic scales [@Giacomuzzo2021FooWeb].
+Further, from
-Further, from @fig:totalobs it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.
+@fig:totalobs it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.

+We conclude this section by advocating for the use of neutral models similar to above to generate expectations about the number of false-negatives in a data set of a given size.
+This could prove fruitful both for designing surveys of interactions [@Canard2012EmeStr],  but also because we may want to incorporate models of  observation error into predictive models [@Joseph2020NeuHie].
+Additionaly, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in @fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
+This argument is well-considered when sampling species [@Willott2001SpeAcc], but has not yet been internalized for designing samples of communities.

 ## Positive associations can increase the probability of false-negatives